I love eating soups in the winter. And there is nothing that compares to home made soup.

 We also love this corn chowder soup if you’re looking for something hearty.

-The folks from NutriNinja recently asked me to try out the new Nutri Bowl and I knew instantly what I would make.
-Ever since I tasted my sister’s soup at Wolfgang Puck Express in Walt Disney World’s Disney Springs (then Downtown Disney) 3 years ago, I’ve been hooked on Butternut Squash Soup.
+Ever since I tasted my sister’s soup at Wolfgang Puck Express in Walt Disney World’s Disney Springs (then Downtown Disney) some years, I’ve been hooked on Butternut Squash Soup.